olearytd/NightreignTimer/README.md

 # ER Nightreign Timer

-**ER Nightreign Timer** is a lightweight iOS companion app that helps players track and manage the in-game day/night cycle, specifically tailored to anticipate and react to **Nightreign** phase changes in the Shadow of the Erdtree DLC.
+**ER Nightreign Timer** is a lightweight iOS companion app that helps players track and manage the in-game day/night cycle, specifically tailored to anticipate and react to **Nightreign** Day/Night cycle changes in the Elden Ring: Nightreign.

 ## 🕰️ Features